-Vortigern had repeatedly attempted to build his tower (fortress) to stand against the Saxons, but every night the stones fell down again.
-His counsellors advised him that he needed to sacrifice a fatherless child, for which Ambrosius was considered ideal, for he was supposed to have been born without a father, the offspring of an incubus.
-He were supposed to wet the castle’s foundation with the boy’s blood.
+Vortigern, a fifth-century warlord and ruler of parts of Britain, wanted to build a fortress on the hill of Dinas Emrys but faced difficulties as the walls kept collapsing.
+In desperation, he sought advice from his advisors, who suggested that in order to stabilize the site, he needed to find and sacrifice a boy with no natural father and sprinkle his blood on the ground.
+Ambrosius was considered ideal, for he was supposed to have been born without a father, the offspring of an incubus.
 Nennius calls the child Ambrosius – the Ambrosius in question is Ambrosius Aurelianus, known in Welsh as Emrys gwledig (gwledig ‘prince’ or ‘land-holder’).
 However, Ambrosius managed to prevent his own execution by the claim that a subterranean pool containing dragons under the tower were the cause of the problem.
 Draining the lake revealed a red and white dragon, whose subsequent battle portended Vortigern’s eventual defeat.
 Vortigern gave the castle to Ambrosius and fled to the north.

 This is the original Welsh view of the lad’s identity.
 Geoffrey of Monmouth, however, makes him out to have been the young Merlin, explaining away “Ambrosius” as an alternative name.
 Here Merlin tells Vortigern that the white dragon symbolises the Saxons and that the red dragon symbolises the people of Vortigern.
 A later legend follows Geoffrey, asserting that before Merlin left the neighborhood he hid a golden, treasure-filled cauldron, which will be found only by the person for whom it is intended.
 The Welsh called the mountain Eryri, and legends of Merlin’s treasure, buried deep within the mountain, survive to this day.
 Archaeology has shown occupation of Dinas Emrys in the fifth century, including a household that actually did contain a pool.
 Merlin subsequently dealt with the red and the white dragons and built his own fortress on the hill-top.